Also known as: straddle planche pushup, planche pushup, straddle push-up, parallette straddle pushup

 How to Do Planche Straddle Push Up

-- Protract shoulders: Depress and fully protract scapulae, tighten pecs and lock arms.
-Maintain active shoulder position to protect joints and improve balance.
+- Protract and depress: Depress and fully protract the scapulae, tighten pecs and actively engage the delts to lock the shoulder position and prevent collapsing.

 Muscle Groups